Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     - This feature will allow guest users to make bookings without the need to register for an account.

 * __Contact us Form__
-    - Front end of is complete, a back end needs to be sorted and linked up to the contact form on the contact us section of the homepage.
+    - Front end is complete, a back end needs to be sorted and piped up to the contact form on the contact us section of the homepage.

 **Admin/Staff Features**

-* __Menu & Drinks menu management system__
-    - This feature will all users who are authenticated as staff or higher to create, update and delete database entries for items to be displayed on both the menu page and drinks page.
-It will also allow for an image to be uploaded for each item which will can be rendered as part of the item in the menu/drinks page.

 * __Contact us Messages__
     - This feature will allow staff users with access to the Dashboard to view all messages sent from the contact us form on the main site.

 * __Custom Admin Panel__

-    - This feature would allow users who are authenticated as staff or higher to create, update, and delete bookings without the need to access Django admin
+    - This feature is still in need of further devlopment

-    - This feature will also allow the users who are authenticated as staff or higher to quickly create and manage open time slots for future bookings in batch requests rather than having to create and manage each slot individually in the Django admin
+    - Booking Slots tab New Booking Slots button which will allow for the batch creation and processing of booking slots.
+This feature will also allow the users who are authenticated as staff or higher to quickly create and manage open time slots for future bookings in batch requests rather than having to create and manage each slot individually

+    - UI & UX improvement needed

+    - Few Bugs left to iron out (See Manual Testing Below)

     - This feature will also allow the users who are authenticated as staff or higher to quickly manage any received contact us forms

 **Functionality**

-* __Ajax requests__ (Fetch API)
-    - This feature will allow the booking form to dynamically update the available timeslots based on the user input for the date

-    - This feature will then allow the booking form to dynamically update the available tables based on the user input for the time

 * __Django Messages__
-    - This feature will allow the user to recieve messages from Django such as error or success.
+    - This feature will allow users to recieve confirmational messages from Django such as errors or success'.

-* __Mobile Version of Site / Site Dynamics__ (CSS media queries/set bootstrap classes)
-    - This feature would allow users to access the webapp via medium and small devices and have a pleasant experience with the UI

 * __Multiple Table Booking__
     - This feature will allow the user to add more than one table to the booking form before submission